arisawyers/start/README.md

 #### Pro-tips
 ##### Github

-- [ ] Disable the email notifications and take advantage of the Notifications view https://github.com/notifications
+- [ ] [Disable all email notifications](https://github.com/settings/notifications) and take advantage of the Notifications view https://github.com/notifications
 - [ ] For projects you are not directly working on, change the Notifications to "Not Watching":
 ![](http://g.recordit.co/v2jGVhQmmP.gif)
 - [ ] Mute issues